 Using images from the Belvedere-Tiburon Landmarks Society’s History Collections, this film by Tiburon Town Historian David Gotz traces the history of Tiburon Boulevard from its origin as a Native American path to the busy road that it is today.

 This documentary, made up of eight short films, reveals the design and construction process for the iconic Downtown Tiburon Plaza Fountain “Coming About”.
 Town of Tiburon Historian Dave Gotz spent the spring and summer of 2006 filming sculptor/builders Jeff Reed and Jennifer Madden as they toiled over every detail — the result is a fascinating look at what went into this beautiful work of public art.
 Part 1 is a look at the site of the fountain at the corner of Main St. and Tiburon Blvd. through history using maps and photos from the Belvedere-Tiburon Landmarks Society Archives.
-The other seven short films can be found at: https://vimeo.com/album/3962177
+The other seven parts will play in order after Part 1.

 Crossing Guards at Reed School circa 1968